opengauss-mirror/docs/content/en/docs/Releasenotes/feature-introduction.md

 ## New Features<a name="en-us_topic_0283136327_section383172195410"></a>

-This version is openGauss 2.0.0 LTS.
+This version is openGauss 2.0.0 Release.
 Compared with 1.1.0, this version has the following new features:

 -   Delayed standby databases